 (1aa) The Chief Commissioner is responsible for matters of an administrative nature relating to the Commission and members of the Commission.

-(1ab) Subject to this Act, the Chief Commissioner may allocate and reallocate the work of the Commission and may assign or appoint Commissioners for the purposes of constituting the Commission, or altering the constitution of the Commission, in relation to a matter.
+(1ab) Subject to this Act, the Chief Commissioner may allocate and reallocate the work of the Commission and may assign or appoint commissioners for the purposes of constituting the Commission, or altering the constitution of the Commission, in relation to a matter.

 (1ac) When it is continuing to deal with and deciding a matter that has been reallocated, or in relation to which its constitution has been altered, the Commission can have regard to —